An ecosystem of stakeholders committed to reducing their carbon footprint

 The keys for acting now

 Within this collective, which is facilitated by the BNP Paribas subsidiary “3 Step IT,” members share their successes and the obstacles they have encountered, with the aim of learning from one another and identifying practical solutions.
 Orange Business was able to share its experience of the circular economy and the actions it put in place within the context of the Green Act Program, such as purchasing refurbished equipment through partnerships with certain suppliers or re-using and recycling IT, network, and telecoms equipment.

 The community also wants to build on our discussions and share the fruit of our research with the widest possible audience.
 This was how the white paper, “The keys to minimizing the environmental impact of your IT equipment,” came about.
 This document offers concrete suggestions for improving company practice at every stage of the life cycle of IT equipment: production, purchasing, usage and management, recovery, refurbishment and recycling.
 Directors, heads of IT, and CSR managers will all be able to find answers to questions that everyone is asking: what actions should we take to reduce the environmental impact?
 What solutions already exist on the market?
 How are companies taking part in the circular economy?

 Because the environmental impact of the sector is now a business topic in itself, this white paper also acts as a reminder that the entire value chain is being mobilized to co-develop new solutions using the building blocks of expertise provided by each partner.

-I am the Director of Corporate Social Responsibility (CSR) and Ethics at Orange Business Services across its entire perimeter (over 100 countries).
-My team's role is to steer the Orange Business Services CSR ambitions and coordinate related actions within different units: Sales, Marketing, Purchases, General Services, HR, Operations and Legal.
+I am the Director of Corporate Social Responsibility (CSR) and Ethics at Orange Business across its entire perimeter (over 100 countries).
+My team's role is to steer the Orange Business CSR ambitions and coordinate related actions within different units: Sales, Marketing, Purchases, General Services, HR, Operations and Legal.